 Naturally Occurring Fluoride in Julia Creek’s drinking water supply

 McKinlay Shire Council advises that Julia Creek’s drinking water supply contain about 3 milligrams per litre of naturally occurring fluoride.
 This is considerably higher than the recommended limit in the Australian Drinking Water Guidelines where they recommend an upper limit of 1.5 milligrams per litre (or parts per million) of fluoride in drinking water.
 This fluoride fact sheet has information relating to the background and management of fluoride in your drinking water.

-Testing in June, July, August, and September of 2020 have come back with fluoride results in excess of over 3 milligrams per litre.
+Testing in February 2023 has come back with fluoride results in excess of over 3 milligrams per litre.
 The community will continue to be updated should future results read over 3 milligrams per litre Fluoride Comparison Data 2018-2023.